 Sports Premium is govenment funding which is allocated to all primary schools to make additional and sustainable improvements to the quality of PE and sport offered.
 We have been allocated £19,190 (Lump sum plus £10 per child from Y1-Y6 ) this financial year (19/20).
 Follow the links below to see a breakdown of how we spend this money.
-A breakdown of current year 18/19 will be posted shortly.

 We are spending the majority of the fund, in co-operation with nearly all of the primary schools in North West Leicestershire, on the services provided to us by the North West Leicestershire School Sports Partnership (NWLSSP).
 These services include amongst others: